Improving multiple-try Metropolis with local balancing: Performance at stationarity

-For the analysis, we consider the same scenario as in \autoref{sec:tails}, i.e.\ in particular that the target distribution is defined as in \eqref{eqn:target_product}.
+For the analysis, we consider the same scenario as in \autoref{sec:tails}; in particular, we consider that the target distribution is defined as in \eqref{eqn:target_product}.
 Also, for the analysis, we set $\sigma_d = \ell / d^\tau$ in $q_{\sigma_d}(\bx_d, \cdot \,) = \mathcal{N}(\mathbf{x}_d, \sigma_d^2 \I_d)$, with $\ell$ being a positive tuning parameter and $\tau$ a positive constant characterizing the scalability of the algorithm with respect to the dimension (the smaller is $\tau$, the better is the scalability with respect to $d$).

 Before presenting the scaling-limit result, we introduce required notation.
 We use $\Phi$ to denote the cumulative distribution function of the standard normal distribution.
 We use $\{\bX_{d, \text{ideal}}(m): m \in \N\}$ to denote a Markov chain simulated by an ideal MH scheme using $Q_{w, \sigma_d}(\bx_d, \cdot \,)$ for proposal distribution, and define a re-scaled continuous-time version $\{\bZ_{d, \text{ideal}}(t): t \geq 0\}$ using: